 Public Notice for the Draft Statewide E. coli TMDL

-The revised draft Statewide E. coli TMDL is closed, although the draft is still available.
+The comment period for the revised draft Statewide E. coli TMDL is closed, although the draft is still available.
 Comments that were received by May 19th will be considered and incorporated, as appropriate, into the TMDL document submitted to the United States Environmental Protection Agency (USEPA) for approval.

 Webinars and Public Meeting Recording Available